-The gearbox has a varying gear mesh stiffness which causes vibrations.
-These vibrations are transmitted to the gearbox housing, and the vibrating housing further transmits the energy to the surrounding fluid resulting in the acoustic wave radiation.
+A varying gear mesh stiffness and the interaction of the bearings with the shafts and housing produce vibrations in the whole gear box assembly.
+These vibrations are transmitted to the housing that further transmits the energy to the surrounding fluid, resulting in radiation of acoustic waves.
 In order to numerically simulate this entire phenomenon, the following analyses are performed:

 - Multibody Analysis.
-The first step is to perform multibody analysis of a gearbox in order to compute the dynamics of gears and the housing vibrations.
-The multibody analysis is performed at the specified engine speed and output torque in the time domain. - Acoustics Analysis.
-As a next step, a spherical domain enclosing the gearbox housing is created in order to perform acoustics analysis and compute the sound pressure levels outside the gearbox.
-The normal acceleration computed on the housing in the multibody analysis is used as a noise source for the acoustic analysis.
+The first step is to perform multibody analysis of a gearbox in order to compute the dynamics of the gears and the vibration of the housing.
+The multibody analysis is performed in the time domain at the specified engine speed and output torque. - Acoustics Analysis.
+As a next step, a spherical domain enclosing the gearbox housing is created in order to perform an acoustics analysis to compute the sound pressure levels outside the gearbox.
+The normal acceleration computed on the housing in the multibody analysis is used as a source of noise for the acoustic analysis.